7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 12/exercise 1.md

             {error, {name_taken, Atom}}
     end.

 Secondly, I think the question is mistated because one of the two processes that is calling `start/2` *will* fail.
-Rather, the question should require that one process is guaranteed to *spawn* the Fun, and the other process is guaranteed *not* to spawn the Fun.
+Rather, the question should require that one process be guaranteed to *spawn* the Fun, and the other process be guaranteed *not* to spawn the Fun.

-With my code, it's possible for two processes executing `start/2` at the same time to spawn a Fun.
-When two processes execute at the same time, it's possible for one line in one process to execute, then one line in another process to execute.
+With my code, it's possible for two processes executing `start/2` at the same time to each spawn their Fun.
+When two processes execute at the same time, it's possible for a line in one process to execute, then a line in another process to execute.
 So, what if this happens:

     process1:  case whereis(hello) of
     process2:  case whereis(hello) of